We always get asked the same question by people planning to visit—where is the best place to stay?

 For the Ultimate Downtown Experience

-The best place to stay for exciting events, fun First Friday Fireworks and an abundance of shops and restaurants is the famous River Street!
+The best place to stay for exciting events, with an abundance of shops and restaurants, is the famous River Street!
 With all kinds of festivals organized by the Savannah Waterfront Association, there’s always something to do!
 Stop in either the Savannah Candy Kitchen or River Street Sweets and indulge in taffy and pralines.
 Then head over to Wet Willies or another bar and grab a to-go cup of your favorite cocktail or beer!
 Enjoy delicious seafood at Fiddler’s Crab House.
 Walk along the Savannah River and discover several monuments while enjoying the view of the river and the Talmadge Bridge.
 You might even see a cargo ship go by on its way out to sea.

 Try These Downtown Hotels